solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP01M01 - use-azure-cosmos-db-sql-api-sdk/includes/5-configure-connectivity-mode.md

 - **Timeouts**: Set custom timeouts for client operations.
 - **User agent suffix**: Customize the user agent string for telemetry and tracking.

-Example showing custom timeout configuration on the :
+Example showing custom timeout configuration on the request:

 ```javascript
 const client = new CosmosClient({